El Buscón. Introduction.

 The central narrative is straightforward enough: the protagonist, Pablos, chronicles his life from his childhood years in Segovia to his time among students in Alcalá, his experiences in Madrid and Toledo, and finally to his criminal activity in Seville, prior to his departure for America.
 He aspires to move up the social ladder, a goal that is denied him.
 Along his journey, he meets students, innkeepers, merchants, beggars, drunkards, hidalgos (minor nobles), Conversos, Moriscos (Muslim converts to Christianity and their descendants), soldiers, ridiculous poets, card playing hermits, absurd armchair politician/economists, false cripples, cutthroats, thieves, swindlers, prostitutes, coquettish nuns, actors etc. This array of Spain’s lower classes is subjected to a steady dose of Quevedo’s satire and ridicule.

 There are some details about both Pablos and Quevedo that might help our understanding of the book.
 Pablos is the son of repellent parents who aspires to better himself through education and the practice of virtue.
 In addition, he is a Converso, an individual tainted with Jewish blood and therefore unclean.
 The importance attached to purity of blood (limpieza de sangre) in Spain, especially Castile in the 16th and 17th centuries cannot be underestimated.
-It was an obsession, hanging like a threat over Conversos (and Moriscos), penetrating every level of society, and creating a social divide between cristianos viejos (Old Christians) and cristianos nuevos (New Christians, these were the Conversos and Moriscos).
+It was an obsession, hanging like a threat over Conversos (and Moriscos), penetrating every level of society, and creating a social divide between Cristianos viejos (Old Christians) and Cristianos nuevos (New Christians, these were the Conversos and Moriscos).
 Nevertheless, statutes drawn up by institutions to exclude Conversos from their circle were often disregarded, and implementation of the statutes frequently ignored.

 As a result, many Conversos acquired considerable administrative and economic power, e. g.
 Segovia was said to be run by Conversos.
 Many also entered the church, the religious orders (e. g.
-St. Teresa of Avila) and the Inquisition (e. g.
+St. Theresa of Avila) and the Inquisition (e. g.
 Tomás de Torquemada, the first Inquisitor General).
 A significant number of Conversos also married into nobility.

-Quevedo was an aristocrat and cristiano viejo, and for him and many others, Conversos and upstart commoners were a threat to traditional social hierarchy.
+Quevedo was an aristocrat and Cristiano viejo, and for him and many others, Conversos and upstart commoners were a threat to traditional social hierarchy.

 Mendoza– by commoners was not unknown in